genilab/genilab.github.io/index.md

 ### We are thinkers and builders of Generative Intelligence Systems!

 We operate between a *Think Tank* and a *Development Studio* in multi-disciplinary research projects.
-We  promote rapid prototyping in solutions like:
+We can quickly prototype solutions like:

 * *Data analytic* to simplify exploration, understanding, analysis of daasets.
 * *Chatbots* for personal assistants in diverse fields.